 In addition to Regular Purchases and Accelerated Purchases, we also have the right, but not the obligation, to direct Lincoln Park to purchase additional shares of our common stock (an "Additional Accelerated Purchase") in an amount equal to the Additional Accelerated Purchase Share Amount (as hereinafter defined) at a price equal to 95% of the lower of (i) the VWAP for the period on the applicable date of purchase beginning (the "Additional Accelerated Purchase Commencement Time") at the latest of (A) the time at which the sale price for any corresponding Accelerated Purchase has fallen below any minimum share price threshold set forth in the purchase notice provided by us for such Acceleration Purchase, (B) the applicable Additional Accelerated Purchase Termination Time with respect to the most recently completed prior Additional Accelerated Purchase on such date, as applicable, and (C) the time at which all shares of our common stock subject to any prior Accelerated Purchases and Additional Accelerated Purchases (including those effected on the same business day) have been received by Lincoln Park and are freely tradeable, and ending (the "Additional Accelerated Purchase Termination Time") on the earliest of (X) 4:00 p.m.
 Eastern time on such date or such other time publicly announced by Nasdaq as the official close of trading on such date, (Y) such time that the total number (or volume) of shares of our common stock traded on Nasdaq has exceeded the number of shares of our common stock equal to the amount of shares to be purchased pursuant to the applicable request by us hereunder divided by 30%, and (Z) such time that the sale price for our common stock on Nasdaq has fallen below any minimum share price threshold set forth in the applicable purchase notice provided by us.
-The "Additional Accelerated Purchase Share Amount" means the number of shares of our common stock directed by us to be purchased by Lincoln Park as a Regular Purchase on such date, and (2) an amount equal to 30% multiplied by the total number of shares of our common stock traded on Nasdaq during the period on such date beginning at the Additional Accelerated Purchase Commencement Time for such Additional Accelerated Purchase and ending at the Additional Accelerated Purchase.
+The "Additional Accelerated Purchase Share Amount" means the number of shares of our common stock directed by us to be purchased by Lincoln Park under this paragraph which shall not exceed the lesser of (1) 300% of the number of shares of our common stock directed by us to be purchased by Lincoln Park as a Regular Purchase on such date, and (2) an amount equal to 30% multiplied by the total number of shares of our common stock traded on Nasdaq during the period on such date beginning at the Additional Accelerated Purchase Commencement Time for such Additional Accelerated Purchase and ending at the Additional Accelerated Purchase Termination Time for such Additional Accelerated Purchase.